AlanCunningham/chatgpt-assistant/README.md

 (venv) $ pip install -r requirements.txt
 ```

-Enter your Open AI and porcupine API keys into settings.py in the designated sections.
+Enter your Open AI, your ChatGPT Assistant `assistant_id`, and porcupine API keys into settings.py in the designated sections.
 Optionally, you can also provide a chat service (such as Telegram)
 if you want to be able to send generated images to yourself.  **Make sure not to commit any of these keys in this file.**

 Start the program: